filodb/FiloDB/README.md

 ## Current Status

-Version 0.2 is the stable, latest released version.
+Version 0.3 is the stable, latest released version.
 It has been tested on a cluster for a different variety of schemas, has a stable data model and ingestion, and features a huge number of improvements over the previous version.

+### Upcoming version 0.4 change list:

+* Defaults to Spark 1.6.1
+* New metrics and monitoring framework based on Kamon.io, with built in stats logging and statsd output, and tracing of write path
+* Replaced Phantom with direct usage of Java C* driver.
+Bonus: use prepared statements, should result in better performance all around especially on ingest; plus should support C* 3.0+
+* WHERE clauses specifying multiple partition keys now get pushed down.
+Should result in much better read performance in those cases.
+* Allow comma-separated list of hosts for `filodb.cassandra.hosts`
+* Fix missing data on read issue with wrapping token ranges in C*
+* Fix actor path uniqueness issue on ingestion

 ### Version 0.3 change list: